greatroboticslab/HumanoidRobotTrainingData/README.md

 	pip install -U openai-whisper

-Finally, you will need PyTube:
+Finally, you will need ffmpeg:

-	pip install pytube
+	conda install conda-forge::ffmpeg

 There is a text file called videos.txt in the video_processing folder.
 Paste YouTube links separated by a newline into this text folder for videos you wish to download.